nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 However, a wrinkle is added by the arrangement of `State`s [into hierarchies](/docs/#concepts--inheritance--superstates-and-substates) and [across prototypes](/docs/#concepts--inheritance--protostates).
 These relationships allow a state method to be inherited from any of several related `State`s, and this requires that a method be able to serve, at once:

 * its containing `State`
-* the owner being served by the `State`
+* the owner object that issued the delegation to invoke the method
-* if the method is prototypally inherited, the projection of the containing `State` onto an analog within the owner’s state tree.
+* if the method is prototypally inherited, the **epistate** (a `State` within the owner’s state tree) that inherits from the protostate (the related `State` in the state tree of the owner’s prototype) which contains the method.

 State methods must therefore have the capacity to reference multiple contexts — something that cannot be facilitated directly by `this` alone.